 Scott Ferguson is Libro’s Executive Vice President, Information Systems.

-Scott graduated from the University of Guelph in 1986 with a Bachelor of Science in Agriculture and he holds his Certified Management Accountant designation.
+Scott graduated from the University of Guelph in 1986 with a Bachelor of Science in Agriculture and he holds a Certified Professional Accounting designation.

 Scott joined Libro in 1986 as an Account Manager.
 He moved on to found and oversee Libro’s Information Systems Department, which includes the banking system, information technology, software development, quality assurance, and business intelligence & analytics.

-He is actively involved in the credit union sector and sits on the SMB Central 1 Workstream, a CEO Payments sub-committee, as well as the Co-operative Network Services Committee.
-Scott has been very involved in bringing new mobile debit and credit payment platforms into the credit union industry.
+He is actively involved in the credit union sector and sits on the Payments Modernization Advisory Group, a Central1 committee, as well as the Co-operative Network Services Committee.
+Scott has been very involved in bringing new mobile debit and credit payment platforms into the credit union industry working with other Large Credit Union Coalition (LCUC) members.

 Scott and his wife Sandy make their home in London.
 Scott is a member of the Highland Country Club, has been an active curler for more than 30 years, and he also enjoys golf and biking.
 He founded the “Libro Freewheelers” in 2011, a team of Libro staff and friends who participate in the annual Multiple Sclerosis Society fundraising bike tour from Grand Bend to London and back.